We may earn money or products from the companies mentioned in this post. Merci!

 Every so often, the butcher prepared well seasoned “chair à saucisse” that she used to stuff potatoes as well as prepare her famous stuffed tomatoes.
 It was just as tasty!

-I use sausage meat seasoned with sage but if you like things spicy, you can replace it with the spicy mix.
+I use sausage meat seasoned with sage (I call it my Bob Evans© sausage stuffing ) but if you like things spicy, you can replace it with a spicy sausage mix.
 In this case, I would not add any garlic – unless of course you want that extra kick.

 If the sausage stuffing still seems greasy to you, spoon onto a paper towel again just long enough to absorb any fat.

 Bake in a 350-degree oven for about 45 minutes.
 Spoon some of the tomato mix over the tomatoes to keep them moist.
-A cake tester can determine if the tomatoes cooked completely.
+Use a cake tester to determine if the tomatoes are cooked through.

 The stuffed tomatoes should be soft but maintain their shape and not collapse when serving.

-Bon appétit!
-Enjoy our Grandma’s simple but yummy sausage stuffed tomato recipe.
+Enjoy Grandmère’s simple but yummy sausage stuffed tomato recipe.